openstack/ironic/doc/source/install/configure-glance-swift.rst

          $ openstack object store account set --property Temp-Url-Key=secret

 #.
-Configure the ironic-conductor service.
+Optionally, configure the ironic-conductor service.
+The default
-   The configuration file is typically located at ``/etc/ironic/ironic.conf``.
-   Some of the required values are available in the response of an ``openstack object store account show`` command;
-   others have to match those configured in Image and Object Store services configuration files.
-Below is a example of a minimal set of configuration options to specify when Object Storage service is provided by swift (check configuration file sample included within ironic code ``etc/ironic/ironic.conf.sample`` for full list of available options and their detailed descriptions):
+   configuration assumes that:

+   #. the Object Storage service is implemented by swift_,
+   #. the Object Storage service URL is available from the service catalog,
+   #. the project, used by the Image service to access the Object Storage, is
+      the same as the project, used by the Bare Metal service to access it,
+   #. the container, used by the Image service, is called ``glance``.

+   If any of these assumptions do not hold, you may want to change your configuration file (typically located at ``/etc/ironic/ironic.conf``), for example:

    .. code-block:: ini